-There are dozens of dog-friendly beaches throughout the state, along with wineries, cafes and beer gardens that welcome pooches on a lead.
-Gourmet Pawprints even runs winery tours for you and your pooch.
+There are dozens of dog-friendly beaches throughout the state, along with pubs, cafes and beer gardens that welcome pooches on a lead.

 10. Avoid snakebites, ticks and heartworm

 Snakebites are a common hazard in the Australian bush.
-If you suspect your dog has been bitten, take it to an emergency vet immediately because life-threatening symptoms can occur within minutes.
+If you suspect your dog has been bitten, head straight to an emergency vet, as life-threatening symptoms can occur within minutes.